mohanaHarshita4/Ecommerce-Checkout-Analytics-Platform/README.md

 - schema.sql — MySQL schema: 9 tables covering customers, products, categories, inventory, promotions, orders, order items, and reviews
 - sample_data.sql — sample data to populate the schema
 - triggers_procedures.sql — inventory triggers, stored procedures for revenue and customer lifetime value reporting, and a transaction/concurrency demo
+- ab_test_results_addition.sql — a table holding the actual results from the three A/B tests above (real numbers, not placeholders), so the database and the         notebook are telling the same story.
 - mongodb_setup.js — MongoDB collections for review text and clickstream data (the unstructured companion store)
 - app.py — a small Flask application connecting to MySQL, with routes for low stock alerts, revenue by category, and customer lifetime value
 - ERR1.png — the EER diagram for the schema